 Despite the decriminalisation of “blasphemy” per se in 1988, a de facto “blasphemy” law remains on statute and has resulted in a small number of prosecutions.
 Article 525 of the Spanish penal code outlaws “offending” or “derision” of religious “feelings”, “dogmas”, “beliefs” or “rituals”.

 A de facto blasphemy law is still on statute and is sometimes enforced.
-Article 525 of the Spanish Civil Code reads:
+Article 525 of the Spanish Penal Code reads:

 “1.
 Those that, in order to offend the feelings of members of a religious confession, make public derision, orally, by writing or through any type of document, of their dogmas, beliefs, rituals or ceremonies or mistreat, also publicly, those who practice that religion, will be punished with a fine between eight to twelve month of their salary.
 2. Those that make public derision, orally or by writing, of people who do not confess any religion will incur in the penalties set in the previous paragraph.”